Most failures don't arrive as emergencies.

 There's nothing heroic about it.

 No martyrdom.
+No cape.

 Being present when friction appears isn't exceptional.